 Keep your family member safe by scheduling their vaccinations today.
 Be sure to arrive on time to pick up your pet—we know they will be happy to see you!

 Please follow all post-operative instructions to ensure a full recovery.

-When you arrive to pick up, a technician will meet with you to review any home-care instructions, including feeding instructions, medications, and any activity restrictions you will need to follow.
+When you arrive to pick up your pet, a technician will meet with you to review any home-care instructions, including feeding instructions, medications, and any activity restrictions you will need to follow.
 This will be a great time for you to ask any questions you might have before taking your pet home.
 If your pet goes home with an e-collar, please be sure to keep the e-collar on at ALL times until the sutures are removed (10 days minimum) to avoid any repairs or delays in healing.
 Any medications, supplies (including e-collars) or repairs needed after your pet goes home will be an additional cost.
-We encouraged you to schedule any needed follow up visits when you pick up.
+We encourage you to schedule any needed follow-up visits when you pick up.